ElenaBiagi/Finito/README.md

                         (default: "")
   -f, --fmin_bv arg     Provide in input the finimizers binary kmers
                         vector. (default: "")
+  -e, --endpoints arg       Provide in input the endpoints of the
-      --unitigs-v arg   Provide in input the eulertigs headers and offsets of the finimizers. (default: "") -h, --help            Print usage
+                            concatenated unitigs. (default: "") -g, --global-offsets arg  Provide in input the global offsets of finimizers in the concatenated unitigs.
+                            (default: "")
+  -h, --help            Print usage
 ```
 ** Modify the example **